mamoore1440/personal-site/src/content/finished-parts/Logic.md

   12. Money would not exist
   13. Debt can not exist
   14. Temporality of Demand can not be manipulated
-  17. There are no need for Economic, Financial, or Governmental Systems (17)
+  17. There are no need for Economic, Financial, or Governmental Systems
+  18. Eventually EXTREMELY HIGH magnitude S&D Connections will be able to Connect

 ## Assumptions And Proven Facts:
 * Humans
-  * People prioritize Humanity and specifically Humanities happiness
+  * People prioritize Humanity and specifically maximizing Humanities Utility
     * Humans are always magnanimous: Demands are always made with the assumption of working towards a greater goal
   * This decision making process is for Utility in the present and Utility in the future
-  9. There is no need to trade ownership of Supply (9)
+  9. There is no need to trade ownership of Supply
   10. There will be no barter.
   15. The Material "Hard-Line" problem would not exist
   16. The Spiritual "Hard-Line" problem would not exist